Growth rates of permutation classes: from countable to uncountable: Well-Quasi-Order

-One of the final ingredients needed for the proof of our main result is to show that the grid classes $\G_\gamma$ for $\gamma<\xi$ are well quasi-ordered.
-In the characterization of growth rates below $\kappa$, this is an immediate consequence of the fact that $\G_\gamma$ contains only finitely many simple permutations for $\gamma<\kappa$ (Proposition~\ref{prop-Ggamma-simples}) and Theorem~\ref{thm-fin-simples-wqo}, which shows that classes with only finitely many simple permutations are always well quasi-ordered.
+One of the final ingredients needed for the proof of our main result is to show that the grid classes $\G_\gamma$ for $\gamma<\xi$ are well-quasi-ordered.
+In the characterization of growth rates below $\kappa$, well-quasi-order is an immediate consequence of the fact that $\G_\gamma$ contains only finitely many simple permutations for $\gamma<\kappa$ (Proposition~\ref{prop-Ggamma-simples}) and Theorem~\ref{thm-fin-simples-wqo}, which shows that classes with only finitely many simple permutations are necessarily well-quasi-ordered.
 For $\kappa\le\gamma<\xi$, however, a different argument is required.
-Because the infinite antichain $U^o$ is contained in $\G_\xi$ by Proposition~\ref{prop-U-sum-indecomp-kids}, the result obtained here is best possible.
+Because the infinite antichain $U^o$ is contained in $\G_\xi$ (a consequence of Proposition~\ref{prop-U-sum-indecomp-kids}), $\G_\xi$ is not well-quasi-ordered and so the result obtained here is best possible in this sense.

 First we briefly discuss geometric grid classes.
 The \emph{standard figure}, denoted $\Lambda_M$, of a $\zpm$ matrix $M$ is the figure in $\mathbb{R}^2$ consisting of two types of line segments for every pair of indices $i,j$ such that $M(i,j)\neq 0$: \begin{itemize} \item the increasing open line segment from $(i-1,j-1)$ to $(i,j)$ if $M(i,j)=1$ or \item the decreasing open line segment from $(i-1,j)$ to $(i,j-1)$ if $M(i,j)=-1$. \end{itemize} The \emph{geometric grid class} of $M$, denoted $\Geom(M)$, is the set of all permutations that can be drawn on $\Lambda_M$ (in the sense defined in the introduction and the same as in Proposition~\ref{prop-321-lines}---an example is shown in Figure~\ref{fig-ggc-example}).